You are here: Urology Textbook > Bladder > Stress urinary incontinence in women

 Chronic elevated abdominal pressure:

-Diseases or circumstances which elevate the abdominal pressure aggravate existing stress urinary incontinence: e.g. COPD, obesity or carrying heavy loads.
+Diseases or circumstances that elevate the abdominal pressure aggravate existing stress urinary incontinence, e.g., COPD, obesity, or carrying heavy loads.

 Integral theory of stress urinary incontinence by Petros and Ulmsten:

 The integral theory of stress urinary incontinence by Petros and Ulmsten relates symptoms to anatomical defects of the pelvic region.
-The vagina acts like a hammock under the urethra and bladder and plays a central role in the mediation of urinary continence and in the prevention of urge symptoms.
-The proximal urethra is the zone of critical elasticity, this elasticity is essential for bladder filling, scarring or distention causes urgency.
-Depending on the location of the pelvic floor defects, various symptoms and therapeutic consequences may be distinguished.
+The vagina acts like a hammock under the urethra and bladder and plays a central role in pressure transmission and in preventing urge symptoms.
+The proximal urethra is the zone of critical elasticity; this elasticity is essential for bladder filling.
+Scarring of the proximal urethra causes urgency.
+Depending on the location of the pelvic floor defects, various symptoms and therapeutic consequences may be distinguished, see the following table:

 Level III | Level II | Level I | |